 How and When to Plant Tulip Bulbs for Spring Flowers

-Tulips bring joy to spring gardens.
-Use expert-approved tips to know exactly how and when to plant tulip bulbs in your backyard.
+Tulips bring joy in spring.
+Use expert-approved tips to know exactly how to store tulip bulbs and and when to plant the bulbs in your yard.

 Tulip bulbs should be planted in fall.
 But timing it exactly right can be tricky, because there’s no set date for when to start planting tulip bulbs.